Screen Sharing in Different Browsers

 If you click to the Application Window section, you can select a specific window of an application like Word or Chrome that you want to share.
 This is great if you don't want to show your participants things that are on your desktop, or other applications that aren't relevant to your presentation.

 Finally, you can use the Chrome Tab option if you only want to share one tab from your Chrome Browser.

 Where Firefox is lacking is in terms of customizing what you want to show your guests.
 At the moment, you can only select between which screen you want to share, and there aren't options to share only an application window or a tab in your browser.

 There are some browsers that are based off using the code of Chrome such as Opera, Vivaldi , Brave, and recently Edge which all support screen sharing.

-Screen sharing is possible in Safari, but at this time it is only possible to share your entire screen.
-You cannot share an individual browser tab or application.
+Screen sharing is possible in Safari, but at this time it is only possible to share your entire screen or application.
+You cannot share an individual browser tab.